mbostock/framework-help/docs/index.md

+---
+index: false
+---

-# Framework Help
+# Mike’s Framework Help

-This project hosts support examples for Observable Framework.
+This project hosts my support examples and tips for [Observable Framework](https://observablehq.com/framework/).
+If you have a question on how to use Framework, please ask on the [Observable forum](https://talk.observablehq.com/latest) or start a [GitHub discussion](https://github.com/observablehq/framework/discussions).